google/skia/site/user/api/SkPaint_Reference.md

 ---

 # <a name="Anti-alias"></a> Anti-alias
-Anti-alias drawing approximates partial pixel coverage with transparency.
+approximating coverage with transparencyAnti-alias drawing approximates partial pixel coverage with transparency.
 If <a href="#SkPaint_kAntiAlias_Flag">kAntiAlias Flag</a> is clear, pixel centers contained by the shape edge are drawn opaque.
 If <a href="#SkPaint_kAntiAlias_Flag">kAntiAlias Flag</a> is set, pixels are drawn with <a href="#Alpha">Color Alpha</a> equal to their coverage.